alanchongg/Medical_imaging_RNN/README.md

 Trained model will be saved in the Rnnstate.pt which can be used by the tk.py which provides a intuative and funcational GUI for making prediction.
 This project includes the comparison for 3 different varient of RNN which includes: vanilla RNN, BiDirectional RNN & LSTM The final model used to prediction can be changed by changing the loadstate in tk.py

+## Verdict
+This was a proof of concept of using RNN to identify any long-haul conditions in medical imaging tasks, justifiable and unbiased result achieved a test F1_score of around 0.70.
+Results proofed the possibility of RNN in medical imaging task, however project was discontinued due to better results from using Convolutional Neural Network.